-Kosmos maintains an Oil Spill Contingency Plan ("OSCP") for the coordination of responses to oil spills that might arise from our operations in Ghana.
-No exploration drilling is expected in the WCTP Block in 2016.
-Tullow, our partner and the operator of the Jubilee Unit and TEN development, however maintains an OSCP covering the Jubilee Field and DT Block.
-Both plans are based on the principle of "Tiered Response" to oil spills ("Guide to Tiered Response and Preparedness", IPIECA Report Series, Volume 14, 2007).
+Kosmos maintains Oil Spill Contingency Plans ("OSCP") to support our drilling operations in countries where we operate.
+The plans are based on the principle of "Tiered Response" to oil spills ("Guide to Tiered Response and Preparedness", IPIECA Report Series, Volume 14, 2007).
 A Tier 1 spill is defined as a small-scale operational incident which can be addressed with resources that are immediately available to us.
 A Tier 2 spill is a larger incident which would need to be addressed with regionally based shared resources.
 A Tier 3 spill is a large incident which would require assistance from national or world-wide spill co-operatives.
-Under the OSCPs, emergency response teams may be activated to respond to oil spill incidents.
-We maintain a tiered response system for the mobilization of resources depending on the severity of an incident.
-While a Tier 3 incident is not expected in Ghana, in the case of a Tier 3 incident, we would engage the services of OSRL.
+Under OSCPs, emergency response teams may be activated to respond to oil spill incidents.
+The OSCPs call for Tier 1 spill equipment at our shorebases in Nouakchott, Mauritania and Dakar, Senegal to respond to a harbor or shoreline incident in the area.
+We also maintain dispersant spraying capabilities in the field to respond to an offshore incident.
+We have access to additional Tier 2 and Tier 3 equipment from OSRL's Southampton, UK location.